Pharmacy Residency Learning Experiences

 Diabetes Management Clinic

-The Diabetes Clinic is a four-week elective learning experience for pharmacy practice residents.
+The Diabetes Clinic is a 5-week elective learning experience for pharmacy practice residents.
 The clinic is pharmacist-run and is part of the Endocrinology department, consisting of an on-board endocrinologist, a telehealth endocrinologist, Allentown community-based outpatient clinic (CBOC) endocrinologist, Allentown certified diabetes educator (CDE) nurse, a diabetes pharmacist, nurses, and dieticians.
 The clinic manages both Type 1 and Type 2 Diabetes Mellitus patients on insulin or insulin pump therapy referred to by the endocrinologists.
 The clinical pharmacy specialist is responsible for ensuring safe and effective medication use via face-to-face and phone clinics.
 Routine responsibilities include: adjusting and starting medications, adjusting insulin pump settings, reviewing insulin pump candidacy, therapeutic drug and lab monitoring, and addressing formal consults for non-formulary drug requests specific to diabetes management.
-The pharmacist also provides drug information and education to patients and caregivers during clinic and/or during Diabetes Shared Medical Appointment (DM-SMA) that occurs three times monthly.

 The pharmacy resident will participate in the above responsibilities after an initial training period.
 The pharmacy resident will be required to be prepared for topic discussions and complete any assignments designated by the preceptor.
 After successfully completing this learning experience, the resident will become proficient and confident in diabetes management and become familiarized with continuous glucose monitors (CGMs) and insulin pump therapy.
 The resident will also become proficient in providing patient education and communication skills.